csmastersUH/data_analysis_with_python_spring_2020/tools.rst

 While the static html pages do not allow modification of pieces of Python code, you can click the 'open in colab' link at the top of the page to open the notebook in Google's colab service.
-There it is possible to edit code and reexecute it.
+There it is possible to edit code and re-execute it.

 Alternatively, you can download the notebooks with command ``git clone https://github.com/csmastersUH/data_analysis_with_python_spring_2020``.
 Then start